alexanderdh1/Small-Games-Archive/pico-8/my-first-game/README.md

-# My First Game (PICO-8)
+# Arkanot (PICO-8)
-A small game created in 2021 using the PICO-8 fantasy console.
+A small arcade-style game created in 2022 using the PICO-8 fantasy console.

 ## File format
 The game is stored as a `.p8.png` cartridge file.